kapicaoskar/kapicaoskar/README.md

 ### Expanded Knowledge in Blockchain & Cybersecurity
 ------------------------------------------------------------------

 Over the past couple of years, I've significantly expanded my skills.
-I'm proficient in **Rust** and **Solidity**, and I've been working on various blockchain projects, gaining deep knowledge in decentralized applications, smart contracts, and blockchain security.
-I have hands-on experience in developing applications using **Rust** for performance-critical environments, and **Solidity** for smart contract development on Ethereum-based networks.
+I'm proficient in Rust and Solidity, and I've been working on various blockchain projects, gaining deep knowledge in decentralized applications, smart contracts, and blockchain security.
+I have hands-on experience in developing applications using Rust for performance-critical environments, and Solidity for smart contract development on Ethereum-based networks.

-Additionally, I've been diving deep into **cybersecurity**.
+Additionally, I've been diving deep into cybersecurity.
 I specialize in identifying security vulnerabilities, performing penetration testing, and conducting security audits.
 I have experience using various tools and techniques to assess system and network security, as well as in-depth knowledge of cryptography, secure coding practices, and vulnerability management.
 I’m capable of finding and fixing security holes to help secure projects both in development and production.

+As part of my cybersecurity journey, I’ve participated in bug bounty programs for multiple organizations, where I've successfully identified vulnerabilities in production systems and helped organizations improve their security posture.
+I’m actively engaged in platforms like Hack The Box, where I continuously sharpen my skills in real-world penetration testing scenarios, learning new techniques, and tackling complex challenges in various environments.
+This hands-on experience has significantly strengthened my ability to assess and mitigate security risks in live applications and networks.

 ---